hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 = How do I change the Bible version in use? =

-You will find a new setting at the bottom of the Podcast > Settings page where you can select which Bible version is used - it defaults to the New International Version (NIV).
+You will find a new setting at the bottom of the "Podcast > Settings" page where you can select which Bible version is used - it defaults to the New International Version (NIV).
 You can filter this to use any version that biblegateway.com offers using the `ssp_bible_readings_version` filter.
 This filter includes the episode ID as an additional paramter, so you can use it to specify a different version for specific episodes.

+= Can I include multiple readings in one episode? =

+Yes, you can!
+Just separate each passage with a comma (`,`).
+The following formats (and their combinations/variations) will all work:

+* Proverbs 16:1-9
+* Proverbs 16:1-9, 12-14
+* Proverbs 16:1-9, Acts 17:22-31
+* Proverbs 16:1-9, Acts 17:22-31, Mark 1:1-5

+You can string any amount of passages together like that and they will all display on the same page when opened, in the order that you added them.

 == Changelog ==